AndresFMoya/Ruby-Enumerable_Methods/README.md

 [![Build Status](https://travis-ci.org/AndresFMoya/Ruby-Enumerable_Methods.svg?branch=master)](https://travis-ci.org/AndresFMoya/Ruby-Enumerable_Methods)
 # Enumerable Methods

 This project consists of implement and Test using RSpec one version of Ruby’s enumerable methods.
-This is the second project of the main `Ruby` Curriculum at Microverse.

 ### The objective is to add new methods onto the existing Enumerable module.
 Such methods are as follows